Ever wondered, how many conscious decisions do we make every day?

 Now let’s see an example.

 Say you have a car company.
-Your competitors recently started offering attractive sales packages.
+Your competitors have recently started offering attractive sales packages.
 However, your sales have been trending down.

 But here’s a problem!